 - Thurs 11 -12 pm or by appointment - See link below

 For office hours visit: Zoom link

 Meeting ID: 975 9889 5704

-Hagar Kotef is a Senior Lecturer in Political Theory and Comparative Political Thought.
-Her research interests are Political Theory, Feminist Theory and Gender Studies, Postcolonial Theory, Liberalism and its Critics, and Israel/Palestine.
-Her book Movement and the Ordering of Freedom (Duke University Press, 2015) examines the roles of mobility and immobility in the history of political thought and the structuring of political spaces: from the writings of Locke, Hobbes, and Mill to the sophisticated technologies of control that circumscribe the lives of Palestinians in the Occupied West Bank.
-Currently, she works on the construction of political belonging in settler colonies, for a book tentatively titled The Settler Self (Or: Home and Homelessness in Israel/Palestine).
-Her work was published in various journals, including Political Theory, Antipode, Theory Culture and Society, Politics & Gender, and Signs, as well as in a number of edited volumes.
+Hagar Kotef is a Professor in Political Theory and Comparative Political Thought.
+Her research interests are Political Theory, Israel/Palestine, Settler Colonialism, Feminist Theory, and Liberalism and its critiques (specifically poststructural and postcolonial).
+Her most recent book, The Colonizing Self (Or: Home and Homelessness in Israel/Palestine), examines the construction of political belonging in settler colonies.
+It investigates how people develop attachment to space not despite violence, or by denying it, but rather through violence.
+The book was published in 2020 by Duke University Press.
+Her previous book, Movement and the Ordering of Freedom (Duke UP, 2015) charts the conceptual history of mobility and immobility in the history of political thought and the structuring of political spaces: from the writings of Locke, Hobbes, and Mill to the sophisticated technologies of control that circumscribe the lives of Palestinians in the Occupied West Bank.

-Before joining SOAS she held positions and fellowships at the Minerva Humanities Center at Tel Aviv University, the Department of Politics and Government at Ben Gurion University, Columbia University, and the University of CA, Berkeley.
+Before joining SOAS she held positions and fellowships at the Minerva Humanities Center at Tel Aviv University, the Department of Politics and Government at Ben Gurion University, Columbia University's Society of Fellows, and the University of CA, Berkeley.

 Kotef, Hagar (2020) The Colonizing Self : Home and Homelessness in Israel/Palestine.
 Durham: Duke University Press.

 Kotef, Hagar (2015) Movement and the Ordering of Freedom: On Liberal Governances of Mobility.
 Durham, NC: Duke University Press.